TotalMiner/totalminer.github.io/lua/functions/other/intersect_frustum.md

 ## Parameters

-- `x1:` The x component of the (position) center of the frustum near plane
+- `x1`: The x component of the (position) center of the frustum near plane
-- `y1:` The y component of the (position) center of the frustum near plane
+- `y1`: The y component of the (position) center of the frustum near plane
-- `z1:` The z component of the (position) center of the frustum near plane
+- `z1`: The z component of the (position) center of the frustum near plane
-- `x2:` The x component of the (position) center of the frustum far plane
+- `x2`: The x component of the (position) center of the frustum far plane
-- `y2:` The y component of the (position) center of the frustum far plane
+- `y2`: The y component of the (position) center of the frustum far plane
-- `z2:` The z component of the (position) center of the frustum far plane
+- `z2`: The z component of the (position) center of the frustum far plane
-- `fov:` The field of view of the frustum specified in degrees.
+- `fov`: The field of view of the frustum specified in degrees.
 If omitted, the default is 60
-- `players:` true = test for players, false = do not test for players.
+- `players`: true = test for players, false = do not test for players.
 If omitted, the default is true
-- `npcs:` true = test for NPCs, false = do not test for NPCs.
+- `npcs`: true = test for NPCs, false = do not test for NPCs.
 If omitted, the default is true
-- `display:` true = display an outline showing the frustum of the test.
+- `display`: true = display an outline showing the frustum of the test.
 If omitted, the default is false

 ## Returns

-- `bool:` True if there is at least one players/NPC positioned within the frustum
+- `bool`: True if there is at least one players/NPC positioned within the frustum

 ___